Velbl/algo-questions/README.md

 The H-index is a metric that attempts to measure the productivity and citation impact of the publication of a scholar.
 The definition of the H-index is if a scholar has at least H of their papers cited H times.
 Given a list of publications of the number of citations a scholar has, find their H-index.

+04 - Shortest unique prefix:
+Given a list of words, for each word find the shortest unique prefix.
+You can assume a word will not be a substring of another word of another word (ie play and playing won't be in the same words list).